JWo124/FinalProjectPart1/README.md

 # FinalProjectPart1

 This project is our first step to moving our code to Git :)
+File simple-interest.sh contains the example of code.
+Feel free to change and get experiences wit Git

 Please consider the below factors while contributing